Create a REST API in WordPress (With Examples)

 }

-Delete API Request in WordPress (DELETE Method)
+API Request to Delete a Post in WordPress (DELETE Method)

 register_rest_route('custom-endpoint/v1', '/custom-posts/(?P<id>\d+)', [